qingsong-liu/qingsong-liu.github.io/index.md

   <br>
   **Qingsong Liu** and Zhixuan Fang
   <br>
-  54th ACM SIGMETRICS International Conference on Measurement and Modeling of Computer Systems. **ACM SIGMETRICS 2024**.
+  54th Annual Conference of the ACM Special Interest Group on Measurement and Modeling of Computer Systems. **ACM SIGMETRICS 2024**.

 - **Adversarial Combinatorial Bandits with Switching Cost and Arm Selection Constraints**
   <br>